Eghizio/goit-fs-19/node/6-flip/README.md

 Allow only logged in users to see the chat.
 Only verified users can send messages.

-[Optional]: Create private chats User to User (use Socket.io rooms)
+[Optional]: Create private chats User to User (use Socket.io rooms channels)
+[Challenge]: Secure room channels with password to join